rdhr/CALiPPSO.jl/docs/src/changing_default.md

 !!! tip "Default values for Other Solvers"
     We do not list here the analogous values and variables for the [other solvers](@ref changing_the_solver) we [tested](@ref Testing-different-solvers).
-However, you can find some of the ones we found useful in the first few lines of the `CALiPPSO.jl` file and in the [examples section](@ref Some-examples-included).
+However, you can find some of the ones we found useful in the first few lines of the `CALiPPSO.jl` file and in the exampled described in the [Testing different solvers](@ref) section.
 Note that if you want to modify the source code of `CALiPPSO` so that other solver is used by default, uncommenting the relevant lines would be useful.

     Note also that the default values defined in the file `CALiPPSO.jl` for the `Hypathia` and `COSMO` solvers do not really produce very good results.
 If you find a better choice of arguments, [*please let us know*](mailto:rafael.diazhernandezrojas@uniroma1.it).